 - Probiotics promote heart health

-- Probiotics help lessen the severity of some allergy symptoms
+- Probiotics help lessen the severity of many allergy symptoms

 - Probiotics may help you lose weight

 See, we told you probiotics are good for you